Creax-AI/jira-mcp/README.md

 → AI transitions the issue through your workflow
 Update statuses without switching contexts!

+🖊️ **"Rewrite the description for PROJECT-123 with the new acceptance criteria"**
+→ AI replaces the issue description in Jira
+Keep product docs and dev context in sync!

 🔥 **TL;DR:** Your AI now speaks Jira + Cursor!
-Fetch projects, filter issues, track changes, manage epics, add comments & fix bugs—all inside your IDE.
+Fetch projects, filter issues, track changes, manage epics, add comments, edit descriptions & fix bugs—all inside your IDE.
 From backlog to bug fixes, MCP Server makes Jira work for you!

 ## Example Workflows